Become a Future Leader for the PA Profession through the Emerging Leaders Program.

-- Inquiry-based curriculum focused on small-group, self-directed learning through real patient medical problems.
+- Inquiry-based curriculum is focused on small-group, self-directed learning through real patient medical problems.

-- Cultivate professional behaviors and leadership skills through an educational environment that fosters critical thinking and encourages intellectual curiosity.
+- Learners cultivate professional behaviors and leadership skills through an educational environment that fosters critical thinking and encourages intellectual curiosity.

-- Clinical and research training sites are available to prepare trainees for various work settings and experiences by leveraging internal and external partnerships.
+- Clinical and research training sites are available to prepare PA students for various healthcare settings and experiences by leveraging internal and external partnerships.

 - State-of-the-art infrastructure supports our faculty and students with campuses in Winston-Salem and Boone, NC.

-- Hands-on learning allows you to apply and reinforce course concepts by developing business and legal solutions for actual organizations.
+- Practical learning allows students to apply and reinforce course concepts by developing business or legal solutions for actual organizations.

-- Speaker series and networking opportunities connect you with innovators and industry thought-leaders.
+- Speaker series and networking opportunities connect students with innovators and industry thought-leaders.

 - Experience in collaborative teams and investment from faculty provide individualized learning.